Body Mass Index bmi for women, female version

 What does your BMI mean?

 To have a BMI under 18.5 is considered very underweight and possibly malnourished.
-A BMI of 18.5 to 24.9 is within a healthy weight range for young and middle-aged adults, however, between 25.0 and 29.9 is classed as overweight and a BMI over 30 is considered obese.
+However, a BMI of 18.5 to 24.9 is within a healthy weight range for young and middle-aged adults.
+Furthermore, a BMI between 25.0 and 29.9 is classed as overweight.
+Finally, a BMI over 30 is considered obese.

 Are there any exceptions to the rule?

 The BMI measurement can not differentiate between body fat and muscle mass.
-This means that there are some exceptions to the BMI guidelines, for example, if you have a large frame size or are very muscular.
+Hence, there are some exceptions to the BMI guidelines, for example, if you have a large frame size or are very muscular.

 What are the health consequences of overweight and obesity for adults?